Taxation of Trusts and their Beneficiaries

 - taxable income = $3000 + $2000 = $5000.

 Direct expenses for tax-free income are not deductible, since no taxes are paid on such income.
-Indirect expenses, which are the expenses of administering the trust, are generally deductible, but if the trust has tax-free income, then a proportion of indirect expenses that is not deductible is equal to the tax-free income divided by the trust accounting income.
+Indirect expenses, which are the expenses of administering the trust, are generally deductible, but if the trust has tax-free income, then a proportion, = tax-free income ÷ trust accounting income, of indirect expenses is not deductible.

 Distributable Net Income and the Distribution Deduction

-The distributable net income (DNI) sets a ceiling both on the trust distribution deduction and also the amount that is taxable to the trust beneficiaries.
+The distributable net income (DNI) sets a ceiling both on the trust distribution deduction and on the amount taxable to the trust beneficiaries.
+The DNI is used to calculate the trust taxable income, to calculate the beneficiaries taxable income, and to characterize distributions to beneficiaries, such as between taxable and tax-free distributions.

 Taxable Income before the Distribution Deduction